-“I can’t be left alone in the room with them,” I told my sister with a very serious tone.
+“I can’t be left alone in the room with these.”
+I told my sister with a very honest tone.
 And I wasn’t kidding.
-As a frequent home baker, over the years, I have pretty much learned self-control.
-As much as I love baking and having something sweet to go with my after dinner espresso, I am definitely a sharer as well.
-I frequently bake and immediately give away much of my efforts to neighbors, friends or even the mailman!
-And if I don’t give away the fruits of my labor, I will enjoy them with family over several days.
-Rarely over doing it, for the sake of health or overindulgence.
-I find that giving goodies away permits me to bake more often, which also gives me the ability to try different recipes on a more frequent basis.
+As a frequent home baker, over the years, I have pretty much learned some level of self-control.
+As much as I love baking, I am a “sharer” as well.
+I frequently bake and immediately give away much of my efforts to neighbors, friends, or even the mailman!
+All that said, the rules change entirely when it comes to chiacchiere.
+I don’t show any self-control, nor do I share!
+These crispy pieces of sweet dough are fried and immediately dusted with icing sugar.
+They are very, very addictive.
+Much like potato chips, it is impossible to eat just one.
+Overindulgence is almost a sure bet with these.

-This recipe makes about 70 pieces.
+Yields about 70 pieces.

-4 cups of flour
+4 cups all purpose flour

-½ cup sugar
+½ cup granulated sugar

 3 large eggs, slightly beaten

-4 tablespoons butter, melted
+4 tablespoons unsalted butter, melted

-2 teaspoons vanilla
+2 teaspoons pure vanilla extract

-1 1/2 teaspoons baking powder
+1½ teaspoons baking powder

-2 – 5 tablespoons of milk
+2 – 5 tablespoons milk

-Confectionary sugar for topping
+Icing sugar for topping

-Specials tools required: pasta machine
+Specials tools required: Pasta machine

-- Make a hole in the center and add the eggs, melted butter, vanilla and baking powder.
+- On a clean work surface, place the flour and add the sugar.
+Make a nest in the center and add the beaten eggs, melted butter, vanilla extract and baking powder.

-- Start kneading the dough and add milk, one tablespoon at a time, as needed.
+- Start kneading the dough by hand, and add milk, one tablespoon at a time, as needed.
 (Depending on the size of your eggs, you might end up needing anywhere from 2 – 5 tablespoons of milk.)

 - Using a decorative pastry wheel, or pizza cutter, cut chiacchiere into desired shapes.
 Typical shapes are rectangles about 5 inches long and 1 ½ –2 inches wide.
 Place on clean kitchen towel and continue with the rest of the dough.